-Skin camouflage is designed to mask discoloration and can be used successfully over psoriasis.
+Skin camouflage is designed to mask discolouration and can be used successfully over psoriasis.
 It can also be used for erythema (redness) to non-infectious skin conditions.
 It works better when the lesion is flat to the surrounding unaffected skin.

 Stage 1.
 You cannot achieve an acceptable match by placing the colour on a palette held close to the lesion.